awsdocs/amazon-ecs-developer-guide/doc_source/ecs-cli-tutorial-fargate.md

 ## Step 8: Scale the Tasks on the Cluster<a name="ECS_CLI_tutorial_fargate_scale"></a>

 You can scale up your task count to increase the number of instances of your application with ecs\-cli compose service scale\.
-In this example, the running count of the application is increased to two\.

 ```
 ecs-cli compose --project-name tutorial service scale 2 --cluster-config tutorial --ecs-profile tutorial-profile
 ```

-Now you should see two more containers in your cluster:
+In this example, the running count of the application is increased to two\.

 ```
 ecs-cli compose --project-name tutorial service ps --cluster-config tutorial --ecs-profile tutorial-profile